bartificer/programming-by-stealth/docs/pbs16.md

 Before we delve into anonymous functions, we’ll start by taking a deeper look at how JavaScript deals with function arguments.

-# Matching Postcast Episode 442
+# Matching Podcast Episode 442

 Listen Along: Chit Chat Accross the Pond Episode 442